European shares fall as ECB stands pat, banks drop

 Besides the ECB, earnings were a key focus for equity traders in Europe.
 First-quarter earnings for STOXX 600 companies are expected to rise 5.5 percent and revenues are seen up 5.7 percent, according to Thomson Reuters I/B/E/S data.

-Deutsche Bank (DBKGn.DE) shares fell 3.7 percent as a fall in first-quarter revenues disappointed, even though net profit more than doubled due to a rebound in bond trading.
+Deutsche Bank shares fell 2.9 percent as a fall in first-quarter revenues disappointed, even though net profit more than doubled due to a rebound in bond trading.

 "We are positive on costs and capital but the key uncertainty remains revenues," said UBS analysts.